F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-create.rst

 Signatures Management
 `````````````````````
-We are creating a separate signature definition file with 3 signatures:
+Create a separate signature definition file with 3 signatures:

 - S1 enables and perform staging on the 200010293 attack signature.
 - S2 disables the 200009024 attack signature.